SSPFusion: A Semantic Structure-Preserving Approach for Infrared and Visible Image Fusion: Experimental Results and Discussions

+\textit{Quantitative evaluation.}{ As shown in Figure~\ref{fig:IVIFmetric}, our SSPFusion has a clear lead in MI, VIF, Qabf, and SSIM, indicating our fused images get higher information gain and maintain better structural consistency against the input images.
+Additionally, our method also achieves competitive results on other metrics.
+In terms of the metrics SF and AG, our method is second to AUIF only in M$3$FD dataset, but in other datasets and on other metrics, our SSPFusion is significantly ahead.
+This is also consistent with the visualization results presented in Figure~\ref{fig:8}, where our SSPFusion also outperforms other methods.
+Meanwhile, we consolidate the numerical results of six metrics across three datasets in Table~\ref{tablexxx} to facilitate a clear and straightforward comparison of the values.}

+\textbf{Visualization of unique structure.} In Figure~\ref{fig:unique}, we visually illustrate the unique structural characteristics that emerge during the transfer of cross-modal information through the visualization of intermediate layer features.

+As shown in the 1st and 2nd columns of sample ``\#00097D" in the first row, both infrared and visible images exhibit distinct edge structures of pedestrians in good illumination conditions.
+However, when those edge structure features propagate through the network, the human foot within the green boxes becomes submerged in the background in the visible structure feature map, as well as the building details in the red boxes.
+On the contrary, the sample ``\#00054N" in the second row in Figure~\ref{fig:unique} demonstrates a similar scenario in bad illumination conditions.
+At this time, the windows from the building in green and red boxes are relatively blurry in the infrared feature map, while clear in the visible feature map.

+Thanks to the application of the proposed $\mathcal{J}_p(\cdot)$ function, the generated unique structural feature map contains complementary information, which enables these parts in the boxes to be effectively detected.
+Thus, we can utilize these unique structural feature maps to enhance the original ones, resulting in semantic features that enable robust cross-modal representation in all kinds of illumination conditions.

-To explore the influence of our method on high-level vision tasks, we test its performance for semantic segmentation on the MSRS dataset.
-Specifically, we select DeeplabV3+~\cite{DeeplabV3+} as the baseline segmentation model, train the segmentation model on the MSRS dataset (trained on 976 images and tested on 361 images), and evaluate the model's performance by mean Intersection over Union (mIoU). \\ \textbf{Implementation Details.} For DeeplabV3+, all the models were trained with both Dice and Cross-entropy loss, and optimized by SGD over 340 epochs with a batch size of 4.
+\textbf{Performance on semantic segmentation task.} To explore the influence of our method on high-level vision tasks, we test its performance for semantic segmentation on the MSRS dataset.
+Specifically, we select DeeplabV3+~\citep{DeeplabV3+} as the baseline segmentation model, train the segmentation model on the MSRS dataset (trained on 976 images and tested on 361 images), and evaluate the model's performance by Intersection over Union (IoU) on 9 object categories: Background (BaC), Car, Person (Per), Bike (Bik), Curve (Cur), Car Stop (CS), Guardrail (GD), Color Cone (CC), Bump (Bu), and their mean IoU (mIoU).

+\textit{Implementation Details.} For DeeplabV3+, all the models were trained with both Dice and Cross-entropy loss, and optimized by SGD over 340 epochs with a batch size of 4.
 The first 100 epochs were trained by freezing the baseline with a batch size of 8.
-The initial learning rate was 7e-3 and decreased by the cosine annealing delay.\\ \textbf{Quantitative Comparison.} The results in Table \ref{table2} indicate our method outperforms other methods on the semantic segmentation task.
-SSPFusion can integrate the most semantic structures into its fusion images, thereby improving classification/segmentation accuracy compared to other methods.
+The initial learning rate was 7e-3 and decreased by the cosine annealing delay.